certik/hermes2d/doc/src/tutorial.rst

 \end{lstlisting}

-Finally, we tell {\tt LinSystem} to assemble the stiffness matrix and the right-hand side and solve the resulting linear system: \index{Stiffness matrix}
+Finally, we tell {\tt LinSystem} to assemble the stiffness matrix and the right-hand side and solve the resulting linear system:

 \begin{lstlisting}
  // assemble the stiffness matrix and solve the system